-By Daniel Peters.
-Updated 6th August 2021.
+By Max Micovic.
+Updated 29th April 2022.
 A personal injury may happen even when every precaution possible has been taken simply because of somebody else’s mistake or negligence.
 Every day across the UK people suffer some form of personal injury, whether it’s at home while walking on the pavement, in the workplace, because of a dog bite or simply while going about their daily activities.

 If you have sustained personal injury in an accident or incident that was not your fault, you might be entitled to start a claim for compensation for the pain and suffering caused to you.

 You may also be able to claim for medical expenses for treatment related to the injury as well as loss of earnings from having to stay off from work because of your injuries.

 If you would like to get in touch with us about making a claim, you can use the methods below.

 - What Kinds of Personal Injury Can You Claim For?